-- Algorithm: Breadth First Search - The program can become pretty slow because for each i all cells are traversed - Improvement: for marking with i, traverse only the neighbours of the cells marked with i-1. - Improvement: stop once the goal has been reached
+- Algorithm: Breadth-First Search (Breadth-first vs. depth-first search is typically discussed in lectures on algorithms) - The program can become pretty slow because for each i all cells are traversed - Improvement: for marking with i, traverse only the neighbours of the cells marked with i 1. - Improvement: stop once the goal has been reached